ax3I/newsboat-youtube/README.md

 # Why?
 Newsboat and MPV player is the best way to watch Youtube videos without ads, javascript and browser brakes.
+But the Youtube channel URL and Newsboat RSS URL have some differences in the format.

 # newsboat-youtube
 Add YouTube Channel to Newsboat URLs